The moment-weight inequality and the Hilbert-Mumford criterion: Introduction

-The emphasis in the present paper is on self contained proofs in the finite dimensional setting.
-We do not discuss any examples.
-For other expositions of geometric invariant theory and the moment map see the papers by Thomas~\cite{RPTHOMAS}, which includes a detailed discussion of the cscK analogue, and by Woodward~\cite{W}, which contains many finite dimensional examples.
+The emphasis in the present book is on self contained proofs in the finite-dimensional setting.
+For other expositions of geometric invariant theory and the moment map see the papers by Thomas~\cite{RPTHOMAS}, which includes a detailed discussion of the cscK analogue, and by Woodward~\cite{W}, which contains many finite-dimensional examples.

-{\bf Acknowledgement.} The last author DAS owes a lot to lectures by and conversations with Simon Donaldson, with his student Gabor Szekelyhidi, and with Xiuxiong Chen and Song Sun.
-The second author JWR learned much from a course given by and conversations with Sean Paul at the University of Wisconsin.
-Most of this paper was written when JWR visited the Forschungsinstitut f\"ur Mathematik at ETH Z\"urich and he thanks them for their hospitality.
-The paper was completed while DAS visited the IAS, Princeton, and the SCGP, Stony Brook; he thanks both institutes for their hospitality.